CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 >
 >When we say that Contract Law revolves roughly around two categories of functionalities, one related to the consequences of human behavior, and one related to the consequences of established business practices, we mention that each categories cover a number of "(sub-)processes".
 We might want to stop using the generic term (sub-)process, sticking to (sub-)functions only, to avoid confusion when simultaneously talking about the SALI LMSS "process" context.

-SALI LMSS is first and foremost _a simple SQL-based Legal BPM "progressive" improvement proposition_ for the legal profession.
+SALI LMSS is first and foremost _an SQL-based Legal BPM "progressive" improvement proposition_ for Law practices.

-It suggests a next evolutionary stage, beyond current "Legal Case Management Software" (LCMS), often used together with eDiscovery, and with more accounting oriented internal BPM systems to co-manage billing.
+It suggests some _next evolutionary stage_, beyond current "Legal Case Management Software" (LCMS), often used together with eDiscovery, and with more accounting oriented internal BPM systems to co-manage billing.

 For Law firms partners of various backgrounds, used to no-brainer LCMS, it looks rather mindful and wise for SALI LMSS to come across as equally user-friendly under the form of an SQL database approach, i.e. Keep It Simple and (not too) Stupid.